middyjs/middy/docs/middlewares.md

 ## [doNotWaitForEmptyEventLoop](/src/middlewares/doNotWaitForEmptyEventLoop.js)

-Sets context.callbackWaitsForEmptyEventLoop property to false.
+Sets `context.callbackWaitsForEmptyEventLoop` property to `false`.
 This will prevent lambda for timing out because of hanging connection

 ### Sample Usage